Facebook-led tech slump dims broader gains for US stocks

 "For such a big company to suffer such a significant decrease in price is really amazing to watch," said Erik Davidson, chief investment officer at Wells Fargo Private Bank.
 "Investors are looking to see whether it's related to this specific company, is it idiosyncratic, or related to broader issues."

 TAKING OFF: Several airlines traded higher, contributing to industrial sector gains.
-Alaska Air Group gained 6.6 percent to $63.01, while Southwest Airlines jumped 6.4 percent to $55.65.
-American Airlines added 3.3 percent to $39.44.
+Alaska Air Group surged 8.3 percent to $64, while Southwest Airlines jumped 8 percent to $56.48.
+American Airlines added 4.9 percent to $40.06.

-BOND YIELDS: Bond prices rose, sending yields lower.
-The yield on the 10-year Treasury fell to 2.96 percent from 2.97 percent late Wednesday.
+BOND YIELDS: Bond prices fell, sending yields higher.
+The yield on the 10-year Treasury rose to 2.98 percent from 2.97 percent.

 MARKETS OVERSEAS: Major stock indexes in Europe rose.
 Germany's DAX jumped 1.8 percent while France's CAC 40 added 1 percent.
 Britain's FTSE 100 gained 0.1 percent.
 In Asia, Japan's Nikkei 225 lost 0.1 percent while South Korea's Kospi added 0.7 percent.
 Hong Kong's Hang Seng lost 0.5 percent.